-I am an Assistant Professor in Electrical Engineering at UW Seattle, and our Department’s (first) DEI Coordinator (DEI = Diversity, Equity, Inclusion).
+I am an Assistant Professor in Electrical & Computer Engineering at UW Seattle, and our Department’s (first) DEI Coordinator (DEI = Diversity, Equity, Inclusion).

 I am broadly interested in discovering and formalizing principles of sensorimotor control; I develop and employ data-driven methods and focus on applications in robotics, neuroengineering, and human-cyber-physical systems.